joshherz/portfolioWebsite/README.md

 # 1. www.joshherz.com
->wwww.josherz.com, a portfolio website by Josh Herz.
+>A portfolio website by Josh Herz.
 You can tell I like to get real creative with my website names.

 SKIP TO [1.4.1.
 How to Run This Code](#141-how-to-run-this-code) if you're the TL;DR type.